jonassjoh/dspW245/README.md

     5. Run `reboot; exit;`
 2. If needed.
 Setup the device with mydlink like normal again.
 3. Run `telnet 192.168.0.20` when connected to the same network as the device.
 4. Run `cat /mydlink/config/device.cfg`.
 Copy the value for `DeviceToken`.
+The config file may also be present at `/mnt/user`.

 You can then control the device using the token instead.